Choose among main topics of UPF clothing most frequently questions and answers or scroll to read all:

 If your bronzer does not have SPF, use a broad-spectrum sunscreen over your self-tanner.
 There are also retail locations that offer spray tan booths giving you a quick full body tan.

 Do I really need sun protection clothing in the fall and winter?

 Yes.
 While UVB rays change their intensity based on the sun’s position and the seasons, deeply penetrating UVA rays are present with equal intensity during all daylight hours throughout the year.

 Even if you are not going outside frequently, UVA rays can penetrate clouds and automotive glass.

-Damage caused by UVA rays, known as the “A” for ageing rays, is cumulative and is suspected of contributing to skin cancer.
-On a daily basis, UVA causes wrinkling, brown spots, freckles, sagging skin and collagen loss.
+Damage caused by UVA rays, known as the “A” for aging rays, is cumulative and is suspected of contributing to skin cancer.
+On a daily basis, UVA causes wrinkling, brown spots, freckles, sagging skin, and collagen loss.

 Skincare starts with protecting against UVA rays year-round.
 Wear UPF 50+ clothing and a broad-spectrum sunblock that protects against UVA rays.

 Yes, It's dangerous.
 Besides the cellular and DNA damage UV rays cause, these rays cause rapid aging, wrinkling, brown spots, and sagging skin.